pukoframework/pukoframework.github.io/docs/basics/model.md

 As you can see.
 Basic CRUD operations is simple and don't need to use any manual typed SQL query.

-> The DataBase Interface (DBI) in puko framework for now only support MySQL and MariaDB.
+<small>The DataBase Interface (DBI) in puko framework for now only support MySQL and MariaDB. </small>

 But then how about run the stored procedure or executing complex query like join operations?